 Is It for You?

 Why do we think, feel and behave the way we do?
 Psychology is central to our understanding of human behaviour, from our biological foundations to our social processes.
 This program provides learning opportunities and research experience in many fields within psychology including cognition, abnormal psychology, statistics, gender and sexuality, health, human development, law, and sensation and perception.
-A psychology degree equips you with in-demand abilities such as critical thinking and communication skills, and this program provides further opportunities to become involved as a research participant or assistant, or complete an optional thesis project.
-You will be prepared for success across many fields.
+A psychology degree leads to limitless career paths by equipping you with in-demand transferable skills that prepare you for success across many fields.

 This is one of 10 bachelor of arts programs that share a one-year foundation.